ol2764RIT/binary-explotation-writeups-pico/README.md

 > This work is strictly for ethical skill development and legal, academic purposes.
 > I do not condone or engage in any unauthorized or malicious activity.

+## Important Note

+Each challenge folder is structured to include the relevant binary and its corresponding `exploit.py` script, where applicable.
+If a folder does **not** include an `exploit.py`, it's either:

+- A **trivial challenge** not requiring a custom exploit, or
+- A challenge that was **hosted on PicoCTF's remote servers**, where local exploitation wasn’t possible.

 ## What I'm Learning

 **Reverse Engineering**